Contrary to what most people believe, user onboarding is not about:

 When you present these instructions as a set of coach marks or a screen is filled with them, it creates a cognitive load on the user – forcing them to remember and apply each of these steps.
 There’s a high probability that your users will not retain this information.

-So instead of presenting a bunch of coach marks at once, try being more intuitive with contextual nudge journeys.
+So instead of presenting a bunch of coach marks at once, try being more intuitive.
+Try using contextual nudge journeys.
 Identify the right moment and inject a nudge in that instant to guide your users in the right direction.
+Adopt coach marks to create a more personalized onboarding flow.

 An example of bad use of coach marks –